mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ## Safe Additional Authenticated Data (AAD) {#safe-aad}

+MLS can contain arbitrary additional application-specific AAD in PrivateMessages.
+The corresponding `authenticated_data` field appears in several MLS structs: `FramedContent` (which for a PrivateMessage is indirectly used to generate the message signature and tags), `PrivateContentAAD` (used as the AAD input to the `PrivateMessage.ciphertext`) and `PrivateMessage` (to convey the AAD).

-The `PrivateContentAAD` struct in MLS can contain arbitrary additional application-specific AAD in its `authenticated_data` field.
-This API defines a framing used to allow multiple extensions to add AAD safely without conflicts or ambiguity.
+The Safe AAD API defines a framing used to allow multiple application components to add AAD safely to the `authenticated_data` without conflicts or ambiguity.

 When any AAD safe extension is included in the `authenticated_data` field, the "safe" AAD items MUST come before any non-safe data in the